Anna Hall Roosevelt

 Anna Rebecca Hall Roosevelt (March 17, 1863 – December 7, 1892) was an American socialite.
-She was the mother of First Lady of the United States, Eleanor Roosevelt.
-Anna was described as a celebrated beauty.
+She was the mother of First Lady of the United States, Eleanor Roosevelt, and was described as a celebrated beauty.

 Early life

 Anna Rebecca Hall was born on March 17, 1863.
 She was the eldest of seven children born to Valentine Gill Hall Jr. and Mary Livingston Ludlow of the Livingston family.
 Their marriage "...united a member of a prominent New York mercantile family with Hudson River gentry".
 Anna was born in New York City and was a granddaughter of Edward Hunter Ludlow.

 Her brothers, Valentine III and Edward, were both tennis champions and, later, alcoholics who spent beyond their means and inheritances.
 Anna's four sisters were Elizabeth, Mary, Edith, and Maude.
 Her father died without leaving a will when Anna was 17, and she was forced to take control of the family and help manage the finances.

 Anna was one of the leading debutantes of the 1881 season.
 A prominent figure among the New York City social elite, she was a skilled horsewoman.
 It is believed that Anna and Elliott Roosevelt, the brother of future President Theodore Roosevelt, became engaged Memorial Day, 1883, at a house party given by their friend, Laura Delano, at Algonac, the Delano estate on the Hudson River at Newburgh, New York.
 At the time, Anna was living at Oak Terrace, her family's estate far upriver at Tivoli, New York.